josh-collinsworth/joco-sveltekit/src/routes/blog/posts/wordpress-child-theme-explanation.md

 Again, however, it's critical that this file is named "functions.php" _exactly_ (mind the plural); otherwise, WordPress won't know that it's the file containing our child theme's unique functionality and won't find and run it automatically.

 #### **What is functions.php?**

 When any given WordPress theme is active, any code in that theme's functions.php file will run every time a page on that site is loaded (as will its parent theme's).
 So our child theme's functions.php file (_and_ its parent theme's functions.php file) will load and run every time a new page loads, as long as our child theme is the active theme.

-<Callout>You can think of functions.php a little like a custom plugin specially made for your theme.</Callout>
+<Callout>You can think of functions.php a little like a custom plugin specially made for your&nbsp;theme.</Callout>

 **This is true in both the WordPress admin area and the front-facing portion of the site.** That's why things like styles, custom post types, navigation menus, theme features, and other "always-on" bits of functionality are generally added to functions.php.
 You can think of functions.php a little like a custom plugin specially made for your theme.

 ### Step 4: Copy the Enqueuing Function to functions.php